Why Use Fiberglass Composites (FRPs) to Build Foundations?

-Composites, and more specifically fibre-reinforced polymers or FRPs (which is what our panels are) have become extremely popular within the aerospace, marine, automotive, and construction industries.
+Composites, and more specifically fibre-reinforced polymers or FRPs (which is what our panels are) are becoming more and more popular within the aerospace, marine, automotive, and construction industries.
 And for good reason.
-FRPs are extremely durable, strong, corrosion resistant, and reliable building materials that prevent the growth of mold, and will not rust or corrode.
+FRPs are extremely durable, strong, corrosion resistant, and reliable building materials that prevent the growth of mold, and they do not rust or corrode.

-FRPs can be seen in harsh and corrosive environments like chemical processing plants, power plants, sewers, wastewater piping, and acid storage tanks.
+FRPs are commonly used in harsh and corrosive environments like chemical processing plants, power plants, sewers, wastewater piping, and acid storage tanks.
 In fact, they are used in mineral piping systems to protect the pipes from “hydrochloric acid, sulfuric acid, phosphoric acid, chlorine gas (wet and dry), chlorine dioxide, sodium hydroxide, sodium hypochlorite, solvent extraction solutions, brines, slurries, and more” (source).
 Basically, FRPs are used in the most extreme and demanding environments to help protect against the most toxic materials.

 The reason FRPs are so popular, is because they have these defining characteristics (source):

 - Highly Corrosion Resistant

 - High Impact Resistance